ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 ### Project leaders

-Because projects will be coordinated across several time zones, it is important to identify the project leaders and their time zone.
+Because projects will be coordinated across several time zones, it is important to identify the project leaders and their time zones.

 **List of time zones with cities**

 ### Link to your repository

-If your project involves any code you will want to set up a GitHub or GitLab repository for it, if you don't have one already.
+If your project involves any code you will want to set up a GitHub or GitLab repository for it (if you don't have one already).

 If your project does not involve any coding, simply add a link to the relevant documents (google docs or on the open science framework) you will be working on.